October 9, 2024

 6. Nutrient Deficiency

-Yellow leaves can also be a sign of nutrient deficiency.
-Spider plants need a balanced diet of nitrogen, phosphorus and potassium to thrive.
+Yellow leaves can also be a sign of your plant not getting enough nutrients.
+They need nitrogen, potassium and phosphorus to really do well.

 Fix:

-• Use a balanced, water-soluble fertilizer (like a 10-10-10 blend) every month during the growing season.
+• Use a balanced fertilizer every month whilst in the growing season (spring and summer).

 7. Too Much Fertilizer